Diggers in Blighty: Reviews

+Rried to be more of a proper movie than Diggers – it was less episodic, had more scenes set outside, and tried to give an overall plot...
+However, the result is a bit of a grab bag – the storylines come and go rather than build, and there’s a lot of talk of events off stage...
+The photography and sets are first rate.
+Culturally, it’s invaluable, notably in its depiction of the diggers: dealing with petty tyrants, on the make, singing songs, farewelling ladies; there’s even an appearance from an Aboriginal soldier, Jacky.

 Re-issues

 Diggers in Blighty proved to have a long life and Hanna re-released it regularly over the next 20 years.
 It was re-released in Melbourne in 1944 and in 1946 Hanna claimed it and Waltzing Matilda were regularly playing in suburbs.

 In 1950 Hanna said he was still making money out of his films and in 1952 Diggers in Blighty and Harmony Row broke box office records in Warrnambool.
 This prompted Hoyts to pick up the films for a season in Melbourne.
 The Age film reviewer wrote, "we applaud its simple-minded humor as we would the prize-winning recitation of an only child — self consciously, for this is part of our past, but with a certain pride, for it is a past, we need not be ashamed of."
 The same critic wrote another review of the film which stated, "you probably need a bond of sympathy to see it through.
 It was made in seven weeks and shows it in the episodic structure.
 Pat Hanna, as director, gives evidence of an understanding of film beyond that of many modern directors, but his script is uneven.
 The appeal of the film with its self-conscious Australianism and its portrait of the Australian soldier as a good-hearted half-wit, is dated."

 In 1953 the film was screened at the Victorian Film Festival.
 It was screening in cinemas as late as 1956.